Rumors, Myths, and Lies of the Alcohol Stove

 There are alcohol stove designs that make it all but impossible to use a simmer ring attachment such as the cat food can stove, but the soda can stove does not have this limitation.

-Rumor: The weight of the fuel makes an alcohol stove heavy to carry.
+Rumor: The weight of the fuel makes an alcohol stove heavy to carry

 It's true that the denatured alcohol of an alcohol stove does not burn as hot as a commercial stove; therefore you will need more fuel to generate a given amount of energy than you would need if you used a canister or white gas stove.
 However, this is a gross simplification of the issue and, most of the time, I think such conclusions are flat out wrong.